Noagiannone03/fornap/docs/database/DATABASE.md

 2. Firebase Authentication creates a new user record, providing a unique `uid`.
 3. A new document is created in the `users` collection with the `uid` as its document ID.
 4. The document is populated with data from the signup form (`SignupFormData`) and default values (e.g., `loyaltyPoints: 0`, initial `activityHistory` entry, `tags: ['actif']`).
+5. The `registration` object is created with:
+    - `source: 'platform'` for web signups
+    - `source: 'admin'` for admin-created users
+    - `source: 'transfer'` for migrated legacy members
+    - Additional metadata like `createdAt`, `ipAddress`, and `userAgent`
-5. The `qrCode` field is generated using the format `FORNAP-MEMBER:{uid}`.
+6. The `qrCode` field is generated using the format `FORNAP-MEMBER:{uid}`.
-6. This operation is handled by the `signup` function within `src/contexts/AuthContext.tsx`.
+7. This operation is handled by the `signup` function within `src/contexts/AuthContext.tsx` for platform signups, or `createUserByAdmin` in `src/shared/services/userService.ts` for admin-created users.

 ### User Data Retrieval